thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @internal
 export function detectContractFeature<T extends BaseContract>(contractWrapper: ContractWrapper<BaseContract>, featureName: FeatureName): contractWrapper is ContractWrapper<T>;

-// Warning: (ae-forgotten-export) The symbol "AbiSchema" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Feature" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "FeatureWithEnabled" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "detectFeatures" should be prefixed with an underscore because the declaration is marked as @internal